Hosting In-Role Cache on Existing Roles (Azure Cache)

-Each Microsoft Azure role can run on one or more instances.
+Each role can run on one or more instances.
 Virtual machines that host these role instances each have a specific amount of physical resources, such as memory.
 The virtual machine size setting determines the specific values.
-Co-locating the cache on an existing role occurs when you specify that a percentage of memory on each virtual machine to use for Cache.
+Co-locating the cache on an existing role occurs when you specify that a percentage of memory on each virtual machine to use for caching.

 To Enable Co-located In-Role Cache on a Role

 The following steps describe how to enable In-Role Cache on a co-located role in Visual Studio.

 In Solution Explorer, locate the Roles folder.
 Double-click the role to use for In-Role Cache.